RP3Agency/sass-guidelines/index.md

 Sass's whitespace-sensitive syntax relies on indentation to get rid of braces, semi-colons and other punctuation symbols, leading to a leaner and shorter syntax.
 Meanwhile, SCSS is easier to learn since it's mostly some tiny extra bits on top of CSS.

 At RP3 Agency, we use SCSS because it is closer to CSS and friendlier to most developers.
+It also allows us to convert legacy CSS projects to Sass simply by changing the extension from `.css` to `.scss`.